saitejavanamala/Portfolio/SQL/SQLAnswerBook.md

 105. What are UNION ALL queries?
 How do you contrast with UNION queries.
 Give at least 2 examples.
 106. Draw Venn Diagrams for UNION, INTERSECT and EXCEPT.
 107. What are the guidelines for UNION operator?

 108. What are Intersect Queries?
 Give at least 2 examples.
+* INTERSECT returns distinct rows that are output by both the left and right input queries operator.

 109. What are Except queries?
 Give at least 2 examples.
+* EXCEPT returns distinct rows from the left input query that aren't output by the right input query.

 110. What are the different syntax of subqueries?
 111. What is a correlated subquery?
 Give one example.
 111. What is a self- contained subquery?